 Now the fifth fun fact about dreamcatchers is that they are beautiful creations and come in many different styles and sizes and designs and that they’re primarily used to ward off nightmares.
 The nightmares that are caught up in the web are then said to be burned up by the morning light.
 The good dreams are passed through the web, down the feathers to the undisturbed sleeping person.

 So that’s the core significance of the dreamcatcher and its meaning and all of the five different components of the dreamcatcher.

 Colors of the Dream Catcher Tattoos

-One of the great things about dream catcher tattoos are that since they include feathers and beading, the colors that can be used in them are more than I can ever list here!
+One of the great things about dream catcher tattoos is that since they include feathers and beading, the colors used in them are more than I can ever list here!
 Some people wish to stick with a more traditional look for their dream catcher tattoo.
 Turquoise was used heavily by the Native Americans, as well as eagle feathers.
-Some people love to have their tattoos designed with vivid colors and choose to use purples, pinks, oranges and blues for their tattoo.
-Color is really a personal choice and so your dream catcher can look like anything you want it to!
+Some people love to have their tattoos designed with vivid colors and use purples, pinks, oranges, and blues for their tattoo.
+Color is a personal choice, and so your dream catcher can look like anything you want it to be!

 Placement of Dream Catcher Tattoos